memphis-iis/mofacts/docs/DEPLOYING.md

 although in reality this is also a brief guide to deploying any meteor-based application.

-There are four sections: Requirements, Deployment, Execution, and "deploy.sh overview".
-It is assumed that you would work through the requirements section and create your own script for deployment and execution.
+Four main sections follow: Requirements, Deployment, Execution, and "deploy.sh overview".
+We assume that you will work through the requirements section and create your own script for deployment and execution.
 The deploy.sh section describes the script in this directory provided for your convenience.

-*_Important:_* This document is for setting up a new server from scratch and documenting what was done for optimallearning.org.
-If you are working on the optimallearning.org server, then you probably only care about deploying a new version of the MoFaCT system:
+*_Important:_* This document describes setting up a new server from scratch and documents the setup process for optimallearning.org.
+If you are working on the optimallearning.org server, then you probably care about deploying a new version of the MoFaCT system:

  * Create a bundle on your dev system named mofacts.tar.gz